 - Patrick McLaughlin, Director of the Mercatus Center’s Program for Economic Research on Regulation, and former Senior Economist at the Department of Transportation.

-Download this episode and subscribe to the Mercatus Policy Download on iTunes or wherever you listen to your favorite podcasts.
+Download this episode and subscribe to the Mercatus Policy Download wherever you listen to your favorite podcasts.

 Looking to connect with a scholar you heard on the Download?
 Email Kate De Lanoy of our Media team at [email protected].